SteamNimmersatt/AdvancedAiCommand2/README.md

 ## Editing code while Arma3 is running
-* Run the game via "hemtt launch" (Windows: "hemtt.exe launch") ** This will create a symbolic link in the Arma3 game directory to the source code of the git repository.
+* Run the game via "hemtt launch" (Windows: "hemtt.exe launch")
+  * This will create a symbolic link in the Arma3 game directory to the source code of the git repository.
-** It will build the mod and run the game as defined in the settings in "hemtt/launch.toml".
+  * It will build the mod and run the game as defined in "hemtt/launch.toml".
 * After a code change you need to restart the mission to see the change.
-(The game will recompile the functions because we've defined "recompile = 1" on each class/function definition.
-** You need to restart the game if you've added any files.
+  * You need to restart the game if you've added any files.
 You will also need to restart in some other special cases like new addon settings.

 ---